itsatony/node-obsy/README.md

 ### requirements
-ObSy needs nodeJS 0.11+ to work (harmony required to allow Object.observe) and a redis instance reachable from all processes that want to sync and object
+ObSy needs nodeJS 0.11+ to work (harmony required to allow Object.observe) and a redis instance reachable from all processes that want to sync the object

+### planned features
+- plugin system for object constructor helpers
+- option to use passive publishing via redis' built-in Redis Keyspace Notifications

 ### version
-ObSy is very early and hardly tested.
-Tests are next on the ToDo list (see issues).
+0.02 : ObSy is really young and innocent. it's hardly tested and not at all optimized. better test coverage is next on the ToDo list (see issues).

 ### installing